 Smart Filters help you to classify emails automatically as Newsletters and Notification emails.
 Further, there are Smart Filter Actions to create tasks directly from filters based on conditions

 Generally, the automated emails can be broadly classified as ‘Notifications’ and ‘Newsletters’.
 The Smart filters in Zoho Mail can automatically detect the Notifications, and Newsletter emails based on certain header information.
-When you navigate to the Filters section in the settings, you will see a Smart Filter toggle button
+When you navigate to the Filters section in the settings, you will see a Smart Filter toggle button.

-The two built-in Filters are created and enabled in your account, and the emails are moved to the respective folders based on the header analysis.
+The two built-in filters are created and enabled in your account, and the emails are moved to the respective folders based on the header analysis.
 Along with these filters, one folder and one tag for each filter will also be created.
 The emails processed by these filters will be classified to the related folder and the relevant tag will be added to the email.

 For all new users, Smart filters are automatically enabled when you create your Zoho Mail account.
-If you want to disbale either one of your Smart Filters, click the tick mark under the Status menu.
+If you want to disable either one of your Smart Filters, click the tick mark under the Status menu.
 You will later have to click the tick mark again to enable it.
 If you want to collectively turn OFF all Smart filters, you can turn the Smart Filters toggle to OFF.
-When the filter is the disabled state, it won't conflict with any of your existing filters.
+When the filter is in the disabled state, it won't conflict with any of your existing filters.

 - For the relatively old users, Smart filters are not enabled automatically.
 In such cases, Smart filters will get created only after you turn it ON.